If you are applying to The University of Tulsa, the fee for the application costs $60.

 These are the application deadlines for The University of Tulsa.

 The University of Tulsa does not offer early decision or early action.

 Getting into The University of Tulsa is very difficult.
 The University of Tulsa evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, The University of Tulsa accepted 75% of students, around 4,483 of the 5,958 students who applied.

 Schools that are very difficult to get into, like The University of Tulsa, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.